when vocation meets motivation

-Since taking its first steps in 1987, the Orange Foundation has been running a major sponsorship programme that builds on the company’s mission: to allow everyone to communicate better.
-By fighting against sensory deprivation, promoting greater autonomy in daily life and work, and encouraging cultural and social development, the Orange Foundation is taking action to make the world more accessible and create a social bond.
+Since taking its first steps in 1987, the Orange Foundation has been running a major sponsorship program that builds on the company’s mission: to allow everyone to communicate better.
+By fighting against sensory deprivation, promoting greater autonomy in daily life and work and encouraging cultural and social development, the Orange Foundation is working to make the world more accessible and create a social bond.

 2012: Les experts quai Branly application on iPad

-The Orange Foundation has for several years been encouraging the use of new digital technologies to facilitate access to information and culture for all, and particularly for visitors with sensory disabilities.
+For several years, The Orange Foundation has encouraged the use of new digital technologies to facilitate access to information and culture for all, and particularly for visitors with sensory disabilities.

-It was, then, entirely natural that the Orange Foundation should support the musée du quai Branly in its development of an iPad application enabling deaf or hard-of-hearing children to discover four of the planet's continents in a fun and entertaining way, in small groups or with their families.
+It it thus entirely natural that the Orange Foundation should support the musée du quai Branly in its development of an iPad application enabling deaf or hard-of-hearing children to discover four of the planet's continents in a fun and entertaining way, in small groups or with their families.

-As an explorer alongside Laurent the ethnologist, the children discover the many cultural and colourful facets of four continents by means of puzzles, treasure hunts and voyages by many different means of transport.
+As an explorer alongside Laurent the ethnologist, the children discover the many cultural and colorful facets of four continents through puzzles, treasure hunts and voyages using many different means of transport.